rst2pdf/rst2pdf/rst2pdf/tests/input/sphinx-tests/glossary/index.rst

          after the parsing stage, so that successive runs only need to read and parse new and changed documents.

-   source directory
-         The directory which, including its subdirectories, contains all source files for one Sphinx project.

 .. raw:: pdf

    PageBreak

-These should link back to the glossary: :term:`environment` :term:`source directory`
+This should link back to the glossary: :term:`environment`

 Indices and tables
 ==================